Azure Quick Deploy

 |Simplified user experience||Yes||No|

-If you are familiar with Citrix Virtual Apps Essentials service, the Azure Quick Deploy interface is very similar.
+If you are familiar with Citrix Virtual Apps Essentials service, the Azure Quick Deploy interface is similar.
 It is easy to use, especially if you’re not familiar with Studio.

 The deployment methods are not mutually exclusive.
-You can use one method to create some resources, and then use the other method to create additional resources.
+You can use one method to create some resources, and then use the other method to create more resources.
 However, where you edit a catalog can have effects; see Editing Azure Quick Deploy catalogs.

 Catalogs that are created using Azure Quick Deploy are visible in both the Azure Quick Deploy display and in Studio.

 Machine catalogs that are created originally in Studio are not visible in the Azure Quick Deploy display.